CASE-Association/BobbyControl/README.md

 ### Improvements

+- [ ] Add software filtering to inputs to make driving more smooth.
 - [ ] Make a PCB for the ESP32 that has all the connectors needed, and also allows for future flexibility.
 - [ ] Split the code into multiple files to make it easier to read and to work with.
 - [ ] Add more LED patterns and melodies.